 The sum of human knowledge is increasing exponentially, it is said.
 This is the total amount of knowledge produced and known in the world.
 Before World War I the sum of human knowledge doubled every 100 to 200 years.
 After World War II the sum of human knowledge doubled every 25 years.
 Currently, it is doubling every year.
-By 2020, the sum of human knowledge will be doubling every month.
+By 2020, the sum of human knowledge is said to be doubling every month.
 We may know many things, but do we know the right things?
 More than this, how well do we know the right things?
 This is our own and our children’s greatest need.

 The Church has always used a well-worn method to address this need.
 It is called catechising.
 As William Bridge put it, catechising has two goals.
 Firstly, to increase knowledge.
 Secondly, to test it.
 We must “continue in the faith grounded and settled” (Colossians 1:23).
 In a sermon on this verse, Thomas Watson shows that catechising is the best method for ensuring that we are grounded and settled in the faith.